stepancar/tsTeam/docs/typescript-npm-modules.md

 ### How to use this module in javascript(not typescript)

 In javascript you can use this module like in typescript, Cuz typescript just javascrip with typesystem and with additional features support.

+### Why after publish i cant see Readme.md changes?

+Our npm just read Readme.md and puts to readme in package.json